SPEAK TO US | +254 110 301814

 Entim Camp

-Located along the Mara River, this intimate tented camp places you close to migration crossings and prime wildlife viewing areas.
+Located near the Mara River, Entim offers an intimate and immersive safari setting with front-row access to migration crossings and prime wildlife viewing.

 What Makes a Maasai Mara Safari Unforgettable

-• Experienced local guides with deep knowledge of animal behavior
+• Skilled local guides with deep ecological knowledge

 Encounter Mara Sunset | Elephant